ga-curriculum/responsive-design-v2/accounting-for-mobile-devices/README.md

 ![Meta viewport tag & No meta viewport tag](./assets/meta-no-meta.png)

-## Knowledge checks
+## ❓ Review Questions

 - What does the viewport meta tag do?
-- True/False: It's better to start by building the CSS for your page from the perspective of larger width devices.
-Once that's done, you can add CSS for smaller width devices
+- True/False: It's better to start by building the CSS for your page from the perspective of larger-width devices.
+Once that's done, you can add CSS for smaller-width devices.
 - What does the virtual viewport enable on mobile devices?